Prof Priyamvada Gopal, Churchill

 Research Interests

-My primary interests are in colonial and postcolonial studies.
-I have related interests in the novel, South Asian literature, decolonisation, critical race studies and the politics and cultures of empire and globalisation.
-Published work includes Literary Radicalism in India: Gender, Nation and the Transition to Independence (Routledge, 2005), After Iraq: Reframing Postcolonial Studies (Special issue of New Formations co-edited with Neil Lazarus) , The Indian English Novel: Nation, History and Narration (Oxford University Press, 2009) and, most recently, Insurgent Empire: Anticolonial Resistance and British Dissent (Verso, 2020).
-My work has also appeared in The Hindu, Outlook India, India Today, The Independent, The New Statesman, The Guardian and The Nation (USA).
+My present interests are in the literatures, politics, and cultures of empire, colonialism and decolonisation.
+I have related interests in the novel, South Asian literature, and postcolonial cultures.
+Published work includes Literary Radicalism in India: Gender, Nation and the Transition to Independence (Routledge, 2005), After Iraq: Reframing Postcolonial Studies (Special issue of New Formations co-edited with Neil Lazarus) , The Indian English Novel: Nation, History and Narration (Oxford University Press, 2009) and, most recently, Insurgent Empire: Anticolonial Resistance and British Dissent (Verso, 2019) which was shortlisted for the British Academy Prize for Global Cultural Understanding and the Bread and Roses Prize.
+My writing has also appeared in The Hindu, Outlook India, India Today, The Independent, Prospect Magazine, The New Statesman, The Guardian, Al-Jazeera English (AJE) and The Nation (USA).
 I've contributed occasionally to the BBC's Start the Week and Newsnight as well as programmes on NDTV-India, Al-Jazeera, National Public Radio and Canadian Broadcasting Corporation.

 Areas of Graduate Supervision